 - Once done then remove with a slotted spoon or a strainer spoon draining off the extra oil.

 - Place them on kitchen paper towels.
-Fry the remaining omapodi in the same way.
+Fry the remaining omapodi in the same way in batches.

 - When they are cooled, then place them in an air tight container or box.